In the Beginning

-In 1977, county extension agent Bill Harrison of the Hamilton Ruritan Club, undertook an effort to establish a club in the Lucketts Area.
-His primary contacts in this area were Buddy Moreland and John Adams.
-Buddy and John enlisted the aid of Buck Lawson and Walt Zeitfus in early 1979 and were quickly joined by Lloyd Fry and James McKimmey.
-By March the group had grown to eleven, but less than that required for a Ruritan Charter.
-Through heroic efforts, the critical number of sixteen was reached in April.
-The charter meeting was convened on May 8th.
-During the first eight months of existence, the Club focused on identifying community needs, marshalling member’s talents, defining objectives, assessing fund-raising opportunities and just surviving.
+In 2019 the Lucketts Ruritan Club celebrated its 40th year serving our community.
+Lucketts was not the first community in Loudoun County to establish a club however.
+In 1977, then County Agricultural Extension Agent, Bill Harrison of the Hamilton Ruritan Club, undertook an effort to establish a club in Lucketts.
+His primary local contacts were Buddy Moreland and John Adams who enlisted the aid of Buck Lawson and Walt Zeitfus in early 1979.
+These four were quickly joined by Lloyd Fry and James McKimmey and by March the group had grown to eleven, but less than that required for a Ruritan Charter.
+Lucketts was already changing from a purely farm community to a place where Washington, DC commuters settled to take advantage of the Point of Rocks commuter rail station.
+Through heroic efforts, the critical number of sixteen was reached in April and included both the “Rus” from the local farms and the “Urbs” who spent their day laboring in “town.”
+Their charter meeting was convened on May 8th and the work of the Lucketts Ruritan Club began in earnest.
+During the balance of 1979 the Club focused on identifying community needs, marshalling member talents, defining objectives, assessing fund-raising opportunities and just surviving.

 In order to obtain a corporate charter and 501(C)(3) designation the Club members needed to identify the organization’s initial objectives.
 “Fellowship, Goodwill and Community Service” was not specific enough to meet State and Federal criteria.
 The following initial objectives were established by this group of 16 Charter Members:

 - Support the needs of the Lucketts Volunteer Fire Department.
 At the time, Loudoun County did not have a combined Professional and Volunteer organization.